 - Prolonged exposure therapy – You face the things you’ve been avoiding that remind you of your earlier trauma

 - Eye movement desensitization and reprocessing – Learning to think about something positive while recalling your traumatic experience

 - Stress inoculation training – You don’t go into detail about what happened, but you do learn how to manage the stress involved with memories of it

 While any of these suggestions may help you manage back pain in a more productive way, it’s equally important to receive an accurate diagnosis of the likely cause of your discomfort.
 Some patients with persistent back pain also find relief by making changes to their diet and participating in exercises tailored to their capabilities.
-A Santa Monica back surgeon can offer more recommendations specific to your needs and goals.
+A Santa Monica spine surgeon can offer more recommendations specific to your needs and goals.